mohammad-sayed-ahmad/School/Physics_P1_T1_G11/full_book.md

 T = θ + 273.15,

 where θ is the temperature in degrees Celsius.
-We note that it is correct to write "degrees Celsius" and "kelvin" (with a small "k" for the word written out or a capital for the abbreviation: K); but it is incorrect to refer to "celsiuses" or "degrees Kelvin".
+We note that it is correct to write "degrees Celsius" and "kelvin" (with a small "k" for the word written out or a capital for the abbreviation: K); but it is incorrect to refer to "Celsiuses" or "degrees Kelvin".

 #### Exercises